Snake worship: Example in art

 Eva Meyerowitz wrote of an earthenware pot that was stored at the Museum of Achimota College in present-day Ghana.
 The base of the neck of this pot is surrounded by the rainbow snake.
 The legend of this creature explains that the rainbow snake only emerged from its home when it was thirsty.
-Keeping its tail on the ground the snake would raise its head to the sky looking for the rain god.
-As it drank great quantities of water, the snake would spill some which would fall to the earth as rain.
+Keeping its tail on the ground, the snake would raise its head to the sky, looking for the rain god.
+As it drank great quantities of water, the snake would spill some, which would fall to the earth as rain.

-There are four other snakes on the sides of this pot: Danh-gbi, the life giving snake, Li, for protection, Liwui, which was associated with Wu, god of the sea, and Fa, the messenger of the gods.
-The first three snakes Danh-gbi, Li, Liwui were all worshipped at Whydah, Dahomey where the serpent cult originated.
-For the Dahomeans, the spirit of the serpent was one to be feared as he was unforgiving.
+There are four other snakes on the sides of this pot: Danh-gbi, the life-giving snake, Li, for protection, Liwui, which was associated with Wu, god of the sea, and Fa, the messenger of the gods.
+The first three snakes, Danh-gbi, Li, Liwui, were all worshiped at Whydah, Dahomey, where the serpent cult originated.
+For the Dahomeans, the spirit of the serpent was one to be feared, as he was unforgiving.
 They believed that the serpent spirit could manifest itself in any long, winding objects such as plant roots and animal nerves.
 They also believed it could manifest itself as the umbilical cord, making it a symbol of fertility and life.